Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_user_defined_sql_functions/getting_started_with_user_defined_sql_functions.md

 ## Overview
 Duration: 3

-### User-defined functions (UDFs) let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.
+User-defined functions (UDFs) let you extend the system to perform operations that are not available through the built-in, system-defined functions provided by Snowflake.

 #### Snowflake currently supports the following languages for writing UDFs:

 - **SQL**: A SQL UDF evaluates an arbitrary SQL expression and returns either scalar or tabular results.

-- JavaScript: A JavaScript UDF lets you use the JavaScript programming language to manipulate data and return either scalar or tabular results.
+- **JavaScript**: A JavaScript UDF lets you use the JavaScript programming language to manipulate data and return either scalar or tabular results.

-- Java: A Java UDF lets you use the Java programming language to manipulate data and return scalar results.
+- **Java**: A Java UDF lets you use the Java programming language to manipulate data and return scalar results.

 #### This guide will walk you through setting up Snowflake and getting familiar with